sdjebali/PaintorPipe/README.md

 ## Outputs
 You should obtain 43 loci in the `output_locus` directory.
 Check the `slurm-46703827.out` output file in the `files` directory.

+# Citation
+If you use `PaintorPipe` for your analysis, please cite the publication as follows :

+*Gerber, Z., Fisun, M., Aschard, H., & Djebali, S. (2024).
+PaintorPipe: a pipeline for genetic variant fine-mapping using functional annotations.
+Bioinformatics Advances, 4(1), vbad188.*

+You can find the publication by following this [link](#https://doi.org/10.1093/bioadv/vbad188).